robertpiira/fraction-grid/README.md

 Fraction grid's 'responsiveness' comes from the fact that every width is based on the relative '%', even the gutters.
 This makes the layout super fluid.

 Also, the way column widths are applied with mixins works neatly with media queries.
-We can simply handpick what `grid-unit` mixins we need for a specific layout unit for different media queries.
+We can simply handpick what `grid-unit` mixins we need for different media queries.

 The details
 -----------